-Join Tim Grey for an in-depth discussion in this video Capturing an HDR image, part of Getting Started with HDR.
+Join Tim Grey for an in-depth discussion in this video Capturing an HDR image, part of Learning HDR (2012).

 High dynamic range photography, or HDR, provides us with an opportunity to …capture a very unique look at the world.
 Many photographers think of HDR as …providing a more realistic look at the world. …In some ways that's true, but our human visual system actually does not have a …very high dynamic range to begin with.
 The reason that we seem to view the world …in a relatively high dynamic range is that our eyes are constantly adjusting …their exposure.
 So when we look into a dark area our eyes …adjust for the dark and we can see in those areas.…